Sailing the Italian Adriatic coast: Complete guide

 Bari offers unique experiences for sailing enthusiasts.

 The Tremiti Islands, for example, are a popular destination for yachtsmen.
 This archipelago, a veritable natural paradise, offers breathtaking scenery: sea caves, sandy beaches and turquoise waters.
-Scuba diving fans will be delighted.
+Scuba diving enthusiasts will be delighted.

 Sailing south, you can discover the Trulli Coast, famous for its conical dry-stone houses.
-Picturesque villages such as Alberobello, a UNESCO World Heritage Site, are real architectural gems.
+Picturesque villages like Alberobello, a UNESCO World Heritage Site, are true architectural gems.

-Polignano a Mare is another must for sailors.
+Polignano a Mare is another must-see stop for sailors.
 This town perched on the cliffs offers an exceptional panorama.
 Its pebble beaches, accessible only by sea, are ideal for relaxing and soaking up the sun.

 For the more adventurous, the grottos of Castellana represent a unique experience.
 These underground caves, among the largest in Italy, offer a magical spectacle of stalactites and stalagmites.

-ARE YOU PASSIONATE ABOUT SAILING AND SEMI-RIGID BOATS?
+ARE YOU PASSIONATE ABOUT BOATING AND RIB BOATS?

 Read more about the world of RIBs: